paritytech/json-rpc-interface-spec/src/api/statement.md

 Statement stores are weakly coherent.
 Different JSON-RPC servers can know different subsets of statements at any moment, and no guarantee is offered as to the time it takes for a statement to become visible everywhere.

-The `statement_unstable_follow` function creates the main source of notifications.
-Filters are later attached with successful calls to `statement_unstable_add`, and all notifications for all filters attached to the same follow are generated on that one follow subscription.
-If the server can't accept a filter on a follow, `statement_unstable_add` returns `{"result": "limitReached"}`.
-The `statement_unstable_submit` function is independent from follows and can be called at any time.
+The `statement_unstable_subscribe` function creates the main source of notifications.
+Filters are later attached with successful calls to `statement_unstable_add_filter`, and all notifications for all filters attached to the same subscription are generated on that one subscription.
+If the server can't accept a filter on a subscription, `statement_unstable_add_filter` returns `{"result": "limitReached"}`.
+The `statement_unstable_submit` function is independent from subscriptions and can be called at any time.

 ## Concepts